Anocracy: Mexico

 Mexico's transition from an anocratic to democratic regime occurred in the 1980s and the 1990s on the electoral stage.
-The period was characterized by the rise of multiple parties, the decline of power of the Institutional Revolutionary Party, and the decentralization of power from the national level into municipalities.
+The period was characterized by the rise of multiple parties, the decline of power of the Institutional Revolutionary Party, and the decentralization of power from the national level to municipalities.
 The democratization process produced competitive elections with less voting fraud, culminating with the 1994 presidential election.
 There was also a documented increase in the role of media and journalism during this period, which led to the creation of various special interest groups, such as those representing the environment, indigenous rights, and women's rights.
 However, violence continues to remain a characteristic of Mexico's local elections.

 Taiwan

 At the end of the Chinese Civil War in 1949, the Republic of China retreated to the island of Taiwan.
 The constitution used by the Republic of China to govern Taiwan guaranteed civil rights and elections, but it was ignored in favor of rule under martial law.
 Taiwan's pro-democracy movement gained momentum in the early 1980s and coalesced into the formation of the Democratic Progressive Party in 1986.
-Over the next decade, Taiwan attempted to restore the civil rights promised in its constitution, culminating with the Taiwan's first direct presidential election in 1996.
+Over the next decade, Taiwan attempted to restore the civil rights promised in its constitution, culminating with Taiwan's first direct presidential election in 1996.
 Taiwan continues to move towards a consolidated democracy.